Motorola 88110: Description

 It implemented extensions to the original ISA, such a separate floating-point register file, extended-precision (80-bit) floating-point data types and new integer and graphics instructions.
 It also implemented microarchitectural features previously non-existent in 88000 microprocessors, such as two-way superscalar execution, out-of-order completion and speculative execution.
 Despite these new features, which corrected some architectural deficiencies in the MC88100, the MC88110 was ultimately unsuccessful and was used in few systems.
 The MC88110 was succeeded by PowerPC microprocessors Motorola developed jointly with IBM as part of the AIM alliance, but remained available until the mid-1990s.

+Externally the 88110 has a von Neumann architecture (single memory for code and data) with a modified Harvard architecture internally (separate instruction and data caches).

 The MC88110 supported an optional external 256 KB to 2 MB secondary cache.
 The secondary cache controller was not integrated on the MC88110, but was located on a separate device, the MC88410, to reduce cost.

 The die contained 1.3 million transistors and measured 15 mm by 15 mm (225 mm2).
-It was fabricated in a 1 µm complementary metal–oxide–semiconductor (CMOS) process.
-The process has three levels of aluminium interconnect and an effective channel length (the distance between the source and drain contacts of the MOSFET transistors) of 0.8 µm.
-The MC88110 was designed to be shrunk to a 0.8 µm process with an effective channel length of 0.65 µm without modification.
+It was fabricated in a 1 μm complementary metal–oxide–semiconductor (CMOS) process.
+The process has three levels of aluminium interconnect and an effective channel length (the distance between the source and drain contacts of the MOSFET transistors) of 0.8 μm.
+The MC88110 was designed to be shrunk to a 0.8 μm process with an effective channel length of 0.65 μm without modification.